Starting at DU

 Make your health insurance decision (every year).

 - Students are billed for the DU Student Health Insurance Plan (SHIP) unless and until approved for a waiver each school year, using online process and providing evidence of adequate alternative coverage.
+You can pay other DU charges while your waiver is being processed; if approved, the SHIP charge will be credited.

 The Student Health Fee (HCF) is automatically billed to all eligible students each enrolled academic term.
 It cannot be waived.